tigerob/ruby-terminal-app-project/README.md

 This app possesses the following features:

-1. Provide the user with a way to choose a book from the full list of books
+**1. Provide the user with a way to choose a book from the full list of books**

-   This feature outputs for the book details of each book in the book list.
+This feature outputs the book details of each book in the book list.

 It operates by iterating through the ```all_books``` array, each element of which is an instance of the ```Book``` class, and outputting the book details that were initialised for that instance.
 The ```all_books``` array contains all the books on the list.

-3. Provide the user with a way to choose a book by genre
+**2. Provide the user with a way to choose a book by genre**

 This feature outputs a list of all genres.
-Once a user inputs a specific genre, this feature then outputs a list of all books within that genre.
+Once a user inputs a specific genre, this feature then outputs the book details of all books within that genre.

 It operates by iterating through the ```all_books``` array and outputting the book details of each instance for which the array of genres that was initialized for that instance includes the input genre.

-4. Provide the user with a way to choose a book by taking the 'what do I feel like?' quiz
+**3. Provide the user with a way to choose a book by taking the 'what do I feel like?' quiz**

-   T
+This feature outputs the first quiz question ("Do you feel like something new or old?").
+Once a user inputs an answer, this feature then outputs the second quiz question ("Do you feel like American literature or world literature?").
+Once the user inputs an answer, this feature then outputs a list of genres within the field defined by the user's first two inputs.
+Once the user inputs a genre, this feature then outputs the book details of all books that accord with the user's three inputs.

+It operates by pushing the user's first two inputs to the ```quiz_answers``` array.
+It then iterates through the ```all_books``` array and, for each instance that contains the same tags stored in ```quiz_answers```, pushes the genres for that instance into the ```quiz_genres``` array.
+It cleans the ```quiz_genres``` array (by flattening it and filtering out any duplicates) and outputs the list of genres.
+It takes the user's third input and pushes that to ```quiz_answers```.
+Finally, it iterates through the ```all_books``` array and ouputs the book details of each instance that contains all three elements contained in ```quiz_answers```.

-5. Provide the user with a random choice of book
+**4. Provide the user with a random choice of book**

+This feature outputs the book details of a random book from the list.

+It operates by outputting the book details of an instance randomly selected from the ```all_books``` array using the in-built Ruby ```.sample``` method.

-6. Provide the userwith a way to exit the app
+**5. Provide the user with a way to exit the app**

+This feature terminates the app process and returns the user to the terminal shell promt.

+It operates by running the in-built Ruby ```exit``` method to exit the user from the infinite loop of the app.

-7. Provide the user with a way to access a Help Page for the app
+**6. Provide the user with a way to access a Help Page for the app**

 ### User interaction
   - How user finds out how to interact with each feature